pTpTk/gem5/writeup.md

 2023/10/23
 ### Bug fix #1
 Gem5 uses the diff between the predicted PC and the actual next PC as misprediction.
 This leads to extra squashing in the presence of a branchS.
 So I bounded the check only to control instructions.
 There are two misprediction checks in the code: one in IEW, which handles BrS separately, and one upon a load, which only affects indirect controls.
 It took me a while to catch this one...

+2023/10/24
+### Bug fix #2
+The design can't handle control after BranchS yet.
+A stall mechanism is added to fetch upon control after BranchS.

+2023/10/26
+### Bug fix #3
+Rename was not functioning correctly.